below/HelloSilicon/README.md

 ### Register and Extension

 Clang requires the source register to be 32-Bit.
-This makes sense, because with these extensions, the upper 32 Bit of a 64-Bit register will never be touched:
+This makes sense because with these extensions, the upper 32 Bit of a 64-Bit register will never be touched:
 ```
 ADD X2, X1, W0, SXTB
 ```